mediacloud/backend/validate/feedly_import/feedly_import_validation.markdown

 Results
 -------

-The feed scraping process detected 549,748 new stories for inclusion in the media cloud database (mean = 1099, median = 2).
+The feed scraping process detected 549,748 new stories for import into the media cloud database (mean = 1099, median = 2).
+On a separate test run, feedly returned stories for 100 / 127 feeds.
+Media Cloud currently has about 105,000 active feeds, so importing feedly stories for all of our sources would add about 91 million new stories.

 The all feed pool included 321 new stories and 4500 duplicate stories.